DollyLeo Apothecary to Compete for Major Entrepreneur Award

 “We appreciate that recognition from their peers is an important factor for small businesses so this years winners will not only walk away with the O2 X Award prize of £5,000 and the acknowledgement that they have the been recognised by our expert judges but more importantly by other entrepreneurs across the UK.”

-Issued for Dollyleo Apothecary by Holyrood Partnership, PR in Scotland.
+Issued for Dollyleo Apothecary by Holyrood PR, PR in Scotland.